BengtGustafsson/PolymorphicValue/README.md

 ## Description

-polymorphic_value is a by value container of one object of any subclass of T with SBO for objects of small enough size.
-The API is close to unique_ptr.
+polymorphic_value is a by value container of one object of any subclass U of T with SBO for objects of small enough size.
+The API is close to unique_ptr's.
 The semantics is also close but with the difference that references to the data are not preserved when the object is moved.
 Another important difference is that the object has copy semantics if T has, and keeps track which subclass U is controlled and thus must be copied.

 ### Constructing polymorphic_values with subtype objects in them

-There are three ways to set an instance of a subtype U in a `polymorphic_value<T>` that serve different purposes.
+There are three ways to put an instance of a subtype U into a `polymorphic_value<T>` that serve different purposes.
 When creating a polymorphic_value as a stack variable or return value the static method `make<U>(args...)` is usually the most ergonomic.
 To contruct a member in a member initializer list the constructor which takes a `std::in_place_type<U>` as its first parameter is the best choice.
 When changing the value in a pre-existing polymorphic_type object the `emplace<U>` method is usually preferrable.
 When used